 Holly works with a wide variety of patient populations including pediatrics, geriatrics, multi-factorial balance impairments, post-concussion syndrome, inner ear disorders, and neurological disorders.
-Holly is currently on the medical management team for the Childhood Concussion Coalition of Oklahoma (through the Oklahoma State Health Department), The University of Tulsa athletes, University of Oklahoma Sports Medicine patients, West Side Alliance Soccer Club, Tulsa Soccer Club Hurricane, helping athletes who have sustained a concussion return to play.
+Holly is currently on the medical management team for the Childhood Concussion Coalition of Oklahoma (through the Oklahoma State Health Department), University of Tulsa athletes, University of Oklahoma Sports Medicine patients, and West Side Alliance Soccer Club helping athletes who have sustained a concussion return to play.

 Holly Thompson’s story is one of balance, purpose, and faith.
 It began in her teens while serving as a Summer counselor at Make Promises Happen, a summer camp for individuals with special needs in Guthrie.

 “I just really enjoyed helping the campers have fun,” Holly says.
 “Seeing the experience of camp through their eyes started me thinking about how I could be of service helping people.”

 Those early thoughts ultimately led her to study physical therapy at OU and gain certification in Neuro Development Technique.
 She also went on to earn Vestibular Certification from Emory University.

 By 1999 Holly was a physical therapist at St. John, finding satisfaction working to help people prevent falls and working on balance.
 She recalls one patient in particular.

 “She had stopped living,” Holly says.
 “She didn’t go out with her husband; she just went inside herself because of balance issues.”